vivdlu/spaff/README.md

 <strong>*** Please note:</strong> This app works best when used on a mobile device in landscape mode.

-In the lab, actual videos (which start at the 5-minute mark and end at the 20-minute mark) will produce a downloadable .xlsx file formatted for further data analysis in the lab:
+The ratings selected during the duration of the video are tracked in the state object.
+When the video ends, the state is translated into a downloadable .xlsx file formatted for further data analysis in the lab:

 <img src="https://i.imgur.com/ynYM8tU.png">